Random spanning forests, Markov matrix spectra and well distributed points: Re-reading Micchelli-Willoughby proof

-Next, by density and continuity, we can restrict ourselves to the case of distinct eigenvalues, and equation \eqref{capra} suggests, for $k < l$, the following relation for the divided differences (see Definition \ref{DivDiff3} in Appendix \ref{DividedDiff}) of $W_R$:
+Next, in order to prove Theorem~\ref{macine}, we can restrict ourselves, by density and continuity, to the case of distinct eigenvalues.
+Then equation \eqref{capra} suggests, for $k < l$, the following relation for the divided differences (see Definition \ref{papelito} in Appendix~\ref{DividedDiff}) of $W_R$:

 that is